8 Fast Solutions to Get Rid of Ants in a Beehive (For GOOD!)

 All that is required is for you to get four wide containers that allow for your hive stand legs to fit while leaving enough room between the leg and the edge of the container.

 The ants can’t get to the stand without swimming through the moat.
-If you don’t have
+If you don’t have a hive stand, then getting one could be a solid investment.

 In case you’re wondering, they don’t swim, but they can float.
 That brings us to the second section, what to place in the moat.